Caligula (film): Contemporary reviews

 Caligula received generally negative reviews.
 Roger Ebert gave it zero stars, calling it "sickening, utterly worthless, shameful trash".
 Ebert wrote: "In the two hours of this film that I saw, there were no scenes of joy, natural pleasure, or good sensual cheer.
 There was, instead, a nauseating excursion into base and sad fantasies."
 It was one of the few films Ebert ever walked out of—he walked out 2 hours into its 170-minute length after feeling "disgusted and unspeakably depressed".
 He and Gene Siskel selected the film as one of their "dogs of the year" in a 1980 episode of Sneak Previews.
 Hank Werba of Variety described the film as a "moral holocaust" in his review.
 Rex Reed called Caligula "a trough of rotten swill".
 Jay Scott, reviewing Caligula for The Globe and Mail, said, "Caligula doesn't really work on any level".
 Scott unfavourably compared Caligula with In the Realm of the Senses, describing the latter film as a better treatment of extreme sexuality.
 Scott's review went on to say "Rome would seem to be at least as fecund a territory for the cinematic exploration of sex, death and money, as pre-war Japan ... but what's missing from Caligula, which is rife with all three, is any connective tissue (also any point of view, any thought, any meaning)".
 Scott concluded his review by claiming the whole film's production was "a boondoggle of landmark proportions".
 New York critic David Denby described the film as "an infinitely degraded version of Fellini Satyricon".
 Tom Milne (Monthly Film Bulletin) stated that the film was "by no means so awesomely bad as most critics have been pleased to report—but pretty bad all the same" and found the film to be "notable chiefly for the accuracy with which it reflects [Caligula's] anonymity".

 Legacy

-Caligula continued to garner negative reception long after its release, though it has been reappraised by some critics, and attempts have been made to reconstruct a version of the film that more closely resembles the visions of either Tinto Brass or Gore Vidal.
-Review aggregate Rotten Tomatoes gives the film a score of 22% based on 32 reviews, with an average rating of 3.9/10.
-The site's critical consensus reads: "Endlessly perverse and indulgent, Caligula throws in hardcore sex every time the plot threatens to get interesting."
-Leslie Halliwell said Caligula was "a vile curiosity of interest chiefly to sado-masochists".
-Time Out London called it "a dreary shambles".
-Positive criticism of the film came from Moviehole reviewer Clint Morris, who awarded it 3 stars out of 5, calling it "[a] classic in the coolest sense of the word".
-New Times critic Gregory Weinkauf gave the film 3 out of 5, calling it "Kinda dumb and tacky, but at least it's a real movie".
-Arkansas Democrat-Gazette reviewer Philip Martin also gave the film 3 out of 5.